apache/manifoldcf-integration-solr-4.x/README.txt

 Compatibility
 ------------

-This version of this component is only compatible with ManifoldCF 1.5 and above, and cannot be used with earlier releases of ManifoldCF.
+This version of this component is fully functional with Apache ManifoldCF 1.5 and above.
+It is backwards compatible with earlier versions as well.

 Instructions for Building Apache ManifoldCF Plugin for Apache Solr 4.x from Source
 ------------------------------------------------------------------------------